 Mile repeats are a simple enough workout: you run hard for one mile, recover for a bit, and repeat a few more times.
-The beauty of mile repeats, much like the long run, is in their simplicity: they are effective, easy to execute, and adaptable based on your ability and goals.
+The beauty of this workout, much like the long run, is in their simplicity: they are effective, easy to execute, and adaptable based on your ability and goals.

 Mile repeats offer significant physiological benefits to runners across all distances, from the 5K to the marathon.
-Mile repeats increase capillary and mitochondrial density, which in turn helps more oxygen get to your muscles.
+Additionally, they can increase capillary and mitochondrial density, which in turn helps more oxygen get to your muscles.
 Mile repeats also recruit both your fast-twitch and your slow-twitch muscles, which help you build speed and stamina.
 Finally, an increase in stroke volume and the amount of red blood cells helps improve your running economy, which will benefit you no matter what distance you are racing.

 Like all good workouts, mile repeats not only help you improve physically as a runner – they build mental toughness.
-You have to be mentally comfortable with physical discomfort during mile repeats.
+You have to be mentally comfortable with physical discomfort during these intervals.
 You also learn how to pace yourself evenly, minimizing the “fly-then-die” tendencies for some runners, and how to hold a hard pace for a longer amount of time.
-It can be easy to crank out a bunch of 400-meter repeats at a very hard effort since you enjoy more frequent recovery intervals; the same cannot be said for mile repeats, even if the total distance of hard running is the same.
+It can be easy to crank out a bunch of 400-meter repeats at a very hard effort since you enjoy more frequent recovery intervals.
+The same cannot be said for longer intervals, even if the total distance of hard running is the same.

 5K-Paced Mile Repeats